One-Stop TB Service

 Communication between the unit and a central database can go through GPRS/EDGE and if available UMTS techniques.

 Health System Strengthening

-The one-Stop TB-service when communicated under a more general Lung Health program and brought close to the community, can reduce barriers to TB care.
+The one-Stop TB-service when communicated as a more general (Lung) Health screening program and brought close to the community, can reduce barriers to TB care.
 Most people are willing to get their X-ray taken and are more likely to accept to undergo additional testing if the CXR is considered to be abnormal.
-Other screening services such as for instance hypertension can also be performed in the container to reduce risk of stigma.
+Other screening services such as for instance hypertension and diabetes can also be performed in the container to reduce risk of stigma.